tele-rotation in pathology

 MD2B Connect Physician ID # 166

 Where will the rotation take place: This is a tele-rotation or telemedicine rotation.
 Therefore, you can take part in this rotation from anywhere in the world.
+Please note that this rotation is only available from May through October.

 Hours: Monday - Friday 10 AM to 6:30 PM (Eastern Time Zone)